wtsi-hgi/go-softpack-builder/README.md

 # go-softpack-builder (gsb)
 Go implementation of a softpack builder service.

-After receiving a POST (see Testing section below) with desired environment details, this service does the following:
+After receiving a POST to `/environments/build` (see Testing section below) with desired environment details, this service does the following:

 1. A singularity definition file, singularity.def, is created and uploaded to an environment-specific subdirectory of your S3 build location.